 - Peace of mind

 To receive your emergency financial information organizer, just join my mailing list below.
-You’ll receive the financial information organizer immediately, plus you’ll receive my future articles quickly and easily in your inbox.
+You’ll receive the financial information organizer immediately, plus you’ll receive my future articles directly in your inbox.
 It’s free, and easy to leave if you change your mind.
 Of course, I’ll guard your email address as I do my own, and never sell it, or spam you.

 If you’re already signed up, thank you!
-You’ll be automatically receiving it in your mailbox shortly, if you haven’t already.
+You’ll be automatically receiving it shortly, if you haven’t already.

 You’re one step away from organizing your finances, and being able to just relax.